RikhiSingh/CelebSavvy/README.md

 # CelebSavvy

 CelebSavvy is a SaaS AI Companion app.
-It allows users to chat with AI versions of their favorite celebrities and more.
+It allows users to chat with AI versions of your favorite celebrities and more.
 Built using modern web technologies, this project aims to deliver an engaging and interactive user experience.

 ## Features